 This document takes a dedicated look at the concept of Extensions and, more importantly, their management.

-Additional software functionality, provided through optional extensions, can be browsed, installed and managed through the Extensions & Updates view, accessed by clicking on the control at the top-right of the workspace and choosing the Extensions and Updates command from the menu.
+Additional software functionality, provided through optional extensions, can be browsed, installed and managed through the Extensions & Updates view, which accessed by clicking the control at the top-right of the workspace then choosing the Extensions and Updates command from the menu.

-It is from here that you can see, at-a-glance, which extensions are currently installed, if there are any updates available for them, or if additional functionality is available through further extensions.
-And you are not constrained in any way - you can freely install, update, or remove extension-based functionality at any time, as your needs change.
+It is from here that you can see which extensions are currently installed, if there are any updates available for them, or if additional functionality is available through further extensions.
+Additionally, you are not constrained in any way - you can freely install, update or remove extension-based functionality at any time as your needs change.

 Before looking at the workings of the interface provided by the Extensions & Updates view, it's a good idea to take a step back and consider what it is that allows the functionality of the software to be extended - the Extension.

 Customization of an Altium NEXUS installation essentially boils down to management of the available extensions.
-Install, update, or remove available extensions as and when you need to.
+Install, update or remove available extensions as and when you need.
 A range of extensions are available from Altium for use with Altium NEXUS.
 In addition, and with the Altium Developer extension, you can extend the functionality of Altium NEXUS yourself through use of the Altium NEXUS SDK (Software Development Kit) - creating your own extensions for the software.

-And inherent to the Altium Developer extension is the dedicated Developer Interface - the user interface for manging custom extensions.
+Also inherent to the Altium Developer extension is the dedicated Developer Interface, which is the user interface for managing custom extensions.
 Part of this interface is a publishing feature that enables you to share those extensions securely with a wider audience through release to a global repository of extensions (a Global Extensions Gallery, if you will).
-This is a cloud-based Altium Repository and opens up the possibility for third party developers to offer and trade extensions for Altium NEXUS, through secure distribution, licensing, and installation of the extensions they craft.
+This is a cloud-based Altium Repository that opens up the possibility for third party developers to offer and trade extensions for Altium NEXUS through secure distribution, licensing, and installation of the extensions they craft.

 The following sections take a closer look at working with the Extensions & Updates view to effectively enhance your installation of Altium NEXUS.
 The view itself consists of the following distinct 'pages':